MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### REST Calls

-PowerShell and the `Invoke-WebRequest` command can be useful when gathering information or files from a web service.
+PowerShell, and the `Invoke-WebRequest` command, can be useful when gathering information or files from a web service.
 For instance, if building an image that includes the Apache webserver, the following example could be used.
-Notice here that a single RUN instruction is used to perform three operations.

 ```none
 FROM windowsservercore